barbosaigor/rq/README.md

 # RQ

-Package RQ is a lightweight REST (over HTTP) request library.
+Package RQ is a lightweight REST (over HTTP/HTTPS) request library.
 The main goal of this library is to offer simplicity and ease of use.

 ## Install